Updated on 3/09/2023

 When it comes to treating post traumatic stress disorder, there are several medications available that can potentially help.
 Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs) that help reduce PTSD symptoms include:

 - Effexor (venlafaxine)

-*Note these are the only FDA-approved drugs to treat PTSD
+*Note these are the only FDA-approved drugs for treating PTSD

 In combination with your therapy, a psychiatrist may prescribe medications for PTSD.
 They can include antidepressants, monoamine oxidase inhibitors (MAOIs), second-generation antipsychotics (SGAs), beta-blockers, or benzodiazepines.
 Prazosin, an alpha-1 blocker, is also commonly used to help reduce or eliminate nightmares associated with trauma.